 “Therefore, dairy fat, when consumed as part of complex whole foods, does not adversely impact these classic CVD risk factors.”

 How Do Full-Fat Milk and Cheese Affect the Risk of Heart Disease?

-A new meta-analysis published in the European Journal of Epidemiology suggests, however, that the advice to avoid full-fat milk and cheese may have been misguided.
-The authors analyzed data from 29 studies over the last 25 years.
+A meta-analysis published in the European Journal of Epidemiology suggested even earlier that the advice to avoid full-fat milk and cheese may have been misguided.
+The authors analyzed data from 29 studies over more than two decades (European Journal of Epidemiology, Apr., 2017).
 Nearly one million subjects participated in these trials.

 No Link Between Full-Fat Dairy Products and Death from Heart Disease: